John4887/check_synology/README.md

 |serviceUsersSSH|Give the number of users using SSH|
 |serviceUsersOTHER|Give the number of users using other services|
 |serviceUsers|Give the number of users using the first default service|
 > For options with `[0-255]`, it means you can use a number after the keyword.
-If you use the keyword without any number, it gives you the information of the first disk or the first RAID (So it's OK for one bay NAS), if you have a NAS with 2 disks or more or if you have 2 RAIDs or more, you have to add 0 (for the first), 1 (for the second), etc...
+If you use the keyword without any number, it will give you the information of the first disk or the first RAID (So it's OK for  a one bay NAS), if you have a NAS with 2 disks or more or if you have 2 RAIDs or more, you have to add 0 (for the first), 1 (for the second), etc...
 > Example : `-e diskID0` will give you the ID of the first disk, `-e diskID1` will give the ID of the second disk, etc...
 Same for RAIDs.
 So you can monitor up to 256 disks and 256 RAIDs if needed.

-For each keyword, the `OK|WARNING|CRITICAL` is applied and you will receive the right status for each situation.
+For each keyword, the `OK|WARNING|CRITICAL` logic is applied and you will receive the right status for each situation.
 Informative keywords are always `OK` by default with their text status (example : modelName).

 Technical keywords (like `raidStatus` for exemple) will give you the right status (`OK|WARNING|CRITICAL`) and corresponding text information for each situtation.